-The Commission established the Office of Inspector General (OIG) pursuant to the 1988 amendments to the Inspector General Act (IG Act).
+The U.S. International Trade Commission established the Office of Inspector General (OIG) pursuant to the 1988 amendments to the Inspector General Act (IG Act).
 The OIG is headed by an Inspector General (IG), who reports directly to the Chairman and Congress.
 As set forth in the IG Act, as amended, the IG has the authority and responsibility to conduct objective and independent audits, reviews and investigations of the agency's programs and operations.
 Specifically, the IG is responsible for promoting economy, efficiency, and effectiveness within the Commission; preventing and detecting fraud, waste, abuse, and mismanagement in the Commission's programs and operations; providing comments and recommendations on proposed legislation, regulations, and procedures affecting the Commission; and keeping the Chairman and the Congress fully and currently informed of problems in agency programs and operations.

-The OIG organization consists of three staff positions: the Inspector General, appointed on a six month term expiring July 7, 2009; an auditor (vacant); and an administrative assistant.
-In addition, Treasury Inspector General for Tax Administration has agreed to provide legal services and advice to OIG on an as-needed basis through a Memorandum of Understanding.
+The OIG organization consists of three staff positions: the (Acting) Inspector General, appointed on August 17, 2009; an auditor (vacant); and an administrative specialist.
+In addition, Treasury Inspector General for Tax Administration has agreed to provide legal services to OIG on an as-needed basis through a Memorandum of Understanding.